William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The hall was burned in the anti-papist riots of 1688 on the accession of William & Mary.
 After the Middlemores sold the estate, the hall was completely rebuilt in neo-classical style in 1718 for Sir Richard Gough to its present appearance.
 The park was landscaped by Lancelot Capability Brown for Sir Henry Gough c1776.
 After the removal of the Gough-Calthorpes to the south of England, the hall was let to various wealthy Birmingham people: William Withering, the discoverer of digitalis lived here 1786-1791, and its last occupant in 1896 was the City's first Lord Mayor, Sir James Smith.

-Following King James II's Declaration of Indulgence which allowed Roman Catholics freedom of worship, in 1688 Ste Marie Magdelene was erected in Masshouse Lane in the town.
+Following King James II's Declaration of Indulgence which allowed Roman Catholics freedom of worship, the church of Ste Marie Magdelene was erected in 1688 in Masshouse Lane in the town.
 It was the first Roman Catholic church to be built in England after the Reformation.
 But only two months later it was destroyed by an anti-papist mob, and Roman Catholics came to worship at Masshouse Farm in Pritchatts Road, Edgbaston.
 The register here of Roman Catholic baptisms, marriages and deaths is the oldest surviving post-reformation register in England, and is now housed in the Oscott College Museum.
 Services continued here until 1786 when St Peter's opened in Broad Street on the site where the International Convention Centre now stands.
 The present Masshouse is a 17th-century timber-framed building originally built as a farm house.

 Take a look at the Edgbaston Guinea Gardens which are occasionally open to the public.
 Situated off Westbourne Road these are the last example of 18th-century working-class allotments which were to be found all around the outskirts of the town.
 The annual rent was traditionally one guinea ie. £1.
 1 shilling.
 By 1878 most of these gardens had disappeared underneath the expanding town.